-- Try to carve out a space within your home that you devote to work, and avoid it when you’re not working.
-Or, if you’re like me and live in a tiny urban apartment with no separate office, you hide your computer.
-Yes, literally take your computer and work materials and put them out of sight.
+- Try to carve out a space within your home that you devote to work/bills/responsibilities, and avoid it when you’re not actively working.
+Or, if you’re like me and live in a tiny urban apartment with no separate office, you hide your computer and phone on the weekends.
+Yes, literally take your computer and papers and put them out of sight.
 It’s too easy to see your laptop and open it “to do this one quick thing.”
 No. Out of sight, out of mind.

 - Set time on specific weeknights to do 1 hour of work, then shut off your computer and focus on the other things that are important in life.
 This will give you a short window to efficiently finish tasks without succumbing to mindless browsing.

-- Get outside the house first thing on the weekends and schedule your work time for later in the day.
+- Get outside the house first thing on the weekends and schedule walking breaks throughout the day on the weekends.
 This will decrease your tendency to get wrapped up in your work and find out it’s 5pm and you’ve been sitting in the same spot at the kitchen table all day (this has happened to me, many times).